Imam dead in S.Africa mosque attack, 2 others injured - Journal du Cameroun

 Prem Balram, spokesman for the Reaction Unit South Africa security company, said he had arrived at the mosque to find two victims covered in blood lying in the forecourt of the mosque.

-He said a third victim had been attacked inside the building, which was then set alight, and had jumped out of a window.
+He said a third victim had been attacked inside the building and had jumped out of a window when it was set alight.

 “Eyewitnesses said three attackers with guns had used knives.
 One knife was left behind,” Balram told AFP.